Plan your visit

 Between April 1 and August 15 you must keep dogs on a lead to protect ground-nesting birds, including capercaillie.
 Please keep dogs away from the loch during spring and summer, as it contains breeding birds.
-Dogs are not permitted at the Osprey Centre, except assistance dogs.
+Dogs are not permitted at the Nature Centre, except assistance dogs.

 Group booking information